whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 #### ⦿ Question Everything

-As you get acquainted with the way things work and become a trustworthy stakeholder in the company’s growth, the next step is one that involves a constant process of questioning things around you.
-Question everyone and everything with an intention to understand why things are the way they are.
-Once equipped with this understanding, you can voice your concerns and suggestions better.
-Hence helping the overall growth of the company by regularly questioning the status quo and trying to bring in constructive changes wherever possible.
+In my early days, whenever I found something that seemed broken to me, I jumped into suggesting ways to fix the problem.
+Looking back, I attribute this to the desire to prove myself to my colleagues.
+With time, I realised that most of these problems were things that were already known and that I needed more context before I could actually contribute in a meaningful way.

-Make your intentions clear before you engage in this process.
-Let people know where you are coming from and how you think this process of questioning and deliberation will help the company (which is a shared goal).
-Approach this process with a sense of kindness, humility and empathy.
-Encourage others to do the same.
+I did my homework and got a sense of why things worked the way they did. _I questioned almost everything and everyone to get this understanding._ The process was smooth for me.
+I let people know where I was coming from and how I thought this process of questioning and deliberation was going to help the company (which is a shared goal).
+Approaching the process with a sense of kindness, humility and empathy helped in achieving what I wanted to.

 Such systems help discover blind spots and often lead to the creation of valuable insights.
 These insights, if taken seriously, can further help preempt problems and be converted into actionable items to solve those problems.
 A simple act of being aware and raising the right questions can help combat the romanticisation of firefighting that otherwise exists in early-stage ventures.
+I was lucky that the founders and my coworkers encouraged me throughout.
+I had now become an active stakeholder in the overall growth of the company.

 ----